 3. Wearing masks protect others and ourselves from COVID-19.

 What type of masks and materials are effective?

 The most effective mask is the one that you will wear!

-Finding a mask that is comfortable enough to keep your nose and mouth covered without needing to frequently adjust and touch it is the most important thing to look for in a mask.
+Finding a mask that is high quality and comfortable enough to keep your nose and mouth covered without needing to frequently adjust and touch it is the most important thing to look for in a mask.